 Chicago IL 60637

-Applicants are strongly encouraged to submit all required materials by April 1.
-All materials and references must be received no later than April 30.
+All materials and letters of reference must be received no later than the application deadline of May 15, 2017.
 For questions, please email Katherine Tsiang at firstname.lastname@example.org.

 The Center for the Art of East Asia invites established scholars to spend a year in residence to conduct research and participate in workshops and joint research projects.
 We encourage the sharing of specialized knowledge and the examination of different methodologies with faculty and students in related areas of study.
 Interested parties may send a letter and CV and proof of funding for expenses addressed to the Director of the Center for the Art of East Asia:

 The Center has sponsored a number of trips to museums around the country, taking groups of graduate students to visit museums with important collections of Asian art to provide opportunities to meet with museum curators and other staff, and to understand their vital roles.
 As much of the research in the field of art must be conducted outside the classroom and library with actual works of art, it is important for young scholars to acquaint themselves with holdings of museums in America and around the world, and to be able to develop collaborative relations with them.